All Products

 def call(self, text: str, timeout_millis=None)

-• text: The text to be synthesized.
+• text: The text to synthesize.

 Important